adambard/learnxinyminutes-docs/ruby.html.markdown

         @name
     end

-    # A class method; uses self to distinguish from instance methods.
-(Can only be called on class, not an instance).
+    # A class method uses self to distinguish from instance methods.

-    def self.say(msg)
+    $ It can only be called on the class, not an instance. def self.say(msg)
        puts "#{msg}"
     end